-VALUATION UPDATE to be estimated using a formula provided by FSB.
-See recommendations 9.5, 10.1, 10.2, & 10.3.
-Changes in the Market Value of a loaned security.
-Not applicable to any type of COLLATERAL RE- USE UPDATE (REUU) Posting as collateral in an SFT or lending in a securities loan of any collateral received through an SFT or borrowed through a securities borrowing other than for the first report of re-use (for which a NEWT report is required).
+TERMINATION (ETRM) Early termination of a fixed-term repo or termination of an open repo where settlement is on the same day.
+See recommendations 9.1, 9.2, 9.5 &amp; 9.21.
+Not applicable to buy/sell- backs under SFTR but allowed in the Validation Rules.
+(VALU) Changes in the Market Value of a loaned security.
+Not applicable to any type of repo.
+COLLATERAL RE- USE UPDATE (REUU) Posting as collateral in an SFT or lending in a securities loan of any collateral received through an SFT or borrowed through a securities borrowing other than for the first report of re-use (for which a NEWT report is required).
 To be reported per ISIN for all re-use of eligible collateral by the whole of an EU-based LEI including non-EU branches but branches in the EU of non-EU entities only report re-use of eligible collateral by the branch (not also re-use by the head office with whom the branch will share an LEI).
 The same rule but applicable to branches in the UK of non-UK entities applies under UK SFTR.
 Re-use between head office and branch, where one is inside and one is outside of EU, is to be included.
-Where eligible collateral received through an SFT or securities borrowed through a securities loan cannot be distinguished from the same securities purchase outright and held in the same securities account, re-use is Not for the first re-use report by an entity.
+Where eligible collateral received through an SFT or securities borrowed through a securities loan cannot be distinguished from the same securities purchase outright and held in the same securities account, re-use is to be estimated using a formula provided by FSB.
+See recommendations 9.5, 10.1, 10.2, &amp; 10.3.
+Not for the first re-use report by an entity.
 MARGIN UPDATE (MARU) IM, VM or excess collateral held by a CCP, a Clearing Member or a clearing client that are being reported other than for the first time (for which a NEWT report is required).
-See recommendations 8.2 & 9.5.
+See recommendations 8.2 &amp; 9.5.
 CCP-cleared repo only.
 Not for the first margin report by an entity.
 COLLATERAL UPDATE (COLU) Change in the composition and/or value of collateral.
-See recommendations 6.1, 9.3 & 9.5.
+See recommendations 6.1, 9.3 &amp; 9.5.
 MODIFICATION (MODI) Changes in the data of a reported transaction or position other than a correction, margin update, collateral update or same-day termination that relate to loan data but not collateral data (for which a collateral update report is made).
-See recommendations 9.2, 9.4 & 9.5.
+See recommendations 9.2, 9.4 &amp; 9.5.